akgoins/industrial_calibration/README.md

 ```
 rosservice call /depth_calibration "{}"
 ```
-Step 5.  save results, the location is displayes in terminal 1. rename the output pcd and yaml file to the serial number of the camera
+Step 5.  save results, the location is displayes in terminal 1. rename the output pcd and yaml file to the serial number of the camera.

+ Note if it says writing calibration data to file it has passed.

 ## Validate results

-launch corrected point clouds (ensure the node reads the correct files from Step 5:)
+launch corrected point clouds (ensure the node reads the correct files from Step 5:) by entering the following in terminal 1:
 ```
 roslaunch rgbd_depth_correction correction.launch file:=<insert serial number>
 ```
-apply changes
+apply changes by entering the following in terminal 2:
 ```
-rosservice call /calibration_service "allowable_cost_per_observation: 1.0"
+rosservice call /RangeExCalService "allowable_cost_per_observation: 1.0"
 ```

+save the terminal 1 output to depth_calibration_results.txt and take 2 photos

 ## Save files
 1. save <serial number>.yaml and <serial number>.pcd to data folder
 2. take screen shots in rviz and save to data folder